ai-standards/ai-design-patterns/README.md

 ## License

-This catalog is open source under the MIT License.
+This catalog is released under Creative Commons Attribution 4.0 International (CC BY 4.0).
-It is intended to be freely shared, remixed, and built upon by the AI community.
+You are free to share, adapt, and build upon this work for any purpose, even commercially, as long as you provide attribution.

+See [license.md](./license.md) for full details.

 ---